MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/code-interpreter.md

 from azure.identity import DefaultAzureCredential from pathlib import Path

-# Create an Azure AI Client from a connection string, copied from your AI Foundry project.
+# Create an Azure AI Client from a connection string, copied from your Azure AI Foundry project.
 # At the moment, it should be in the format "<HostName>;<AzureSubscriptionId>;<ResourceGroup>;<HubName>"
 # Customer needs to login to Azure subscription via Azure CLI and set the environment variables
 project_client = AIProjectClient.from_connection_string(